rrpgfirecast/firecast/SDK3/Documentation/MkDocs/docs/grid/concepts.md

 | xl                | Extra Large  | >= 1200         |

-To specify different values for different screen sizes, add `"-xs"`, `"-sm"`, `"-md"`, `"-lg"`, or `"-xl"` to the grid attribute names.
+To specify different values for different screen sizes, append `"-xs"`, `"-sm"`, `"-md"`, `"-lg"`, or `"-xl"` to the grid attribute names.
 The grid system then selects the most appropriate suffix based on the screen size.

 Example: